What is a Photographer?

-Other forms of professional, full-time photography involve taking stills for motion pictures, taking pictures for crime scenes in cooperation with local and federal law enforcement agencies, and, finally, taking pictures for digital and print newspapers - though often newspapers will work with photographers on a freelance basis rather than hiring them full time.
+Other forms of professional, full-time photography involve taking stills for motion pictures, taking pictures for crime scenes in cooperation with local and federal law enforcement agencies, and taking pictures for digital and print newspapers (photojournalist) - though often newspapers will work with a photographer on a freelance basis rather than hiring him or her full time.

 Finally, photographers are responsible for the digital or physical development of their pictures, and may also be responsible for small or heavy editing of their pictures.
-For physical prints, photographers will be required to know how to best develop their film, or will be expected to hire other professionals to develop their film for them.
+For physical prints, a photographer will be required to know how to best develop their film, or will be expected to hire other professionals to develop their film for them.

 What is the workplace of a Photographer like?

 A photographer will be asked to work in any number of settings and environments.
 This can include working in comfortable studios in a big city, or working in the frozen forests of a remote country.
 A photographer is one of the few professionals that could be wearing shorts and a t-shirt one day, wearing a tuxedo the next, and a winter coat and boots the day after that.